-Fodor's Expert Review Mangungu Mission House
+Fodor's Expert Review Māngungu Mission House

-The 1838 Mangungu Mission House is an overlooked stop on the tourist trail.
-Although Waitangi is the most famous site of New Zealand's founding document, this unassuming spot, which looks out over Hokianga Harbour, was the scene of the second signing of the Treaty.
-Here, on February 12, 1840, the largest gathering of Māori chiefs signed the Treaty of Waitangi (73 chiefs, compared with about 40 in Waitangi's signing).
-The house is now a museum, furnished with pre-Treaty missionary items, including portraits, photographs, and furniture.
+The 1838 Māngungu Mission House is an overlooked stop on the tourist trail.
+Although Waitangi is the most famous site of New Zealand's founding document, this unassuming spot, which looks out over Hokianga Harbour, was the scene of the second treaty signing.
+Here, on February 12, 1840, the largest gathering of Māori chiefs signed the Treaty of Waitangi (73 chiefs, compared with about 40 at the signing in Waitangi).
+The house is now a museum, furnished with pre-treaty missionary items, including portraits, photographs, and furniture.